-Master's degree in Chemistry
+Master's Degree in Chemistry

 Overview

 The Master’s program in Chemistry is offered by the Department of Chemistry in the Faculty of Sciences at the University of Montpellier.
-Our program is designed to effectively address major societal challenges and meet industry expectations in key sectors related to chemistry and its subfields, while taking into account future developments in these areas.
-The Master’s program aims to provide expertise in the latest developments related to the design, synthesis, formulation, and advanced characterization of (bio)materials and biomolecules, as well as flavors, fragrances, and cosmetics.
+Our program is designed to best address major societal challenges and meet industry expectations in key sectors related to chemistry and its subfields, while taking into account future developments in these areas.
+The Master’s program aims to provide students with expertise in the latest developments related to the design, synthesis, formulation, and advanced characterization of (bio)materials and biomolecules, as well as flavors, fragrances, and cosmetics.

-Our educational programs are built on the scientific excellence—recognized both nationally and internationally—of the research teams at four research institutes: the Max Mousseron Institute of Biomolecules; the Charles Gerhardt Institute in Montpellier; the European Institute of Membranes; and the Marcoule Institute of Separative Chemistry.
+Our educational programs are based on the scientific excellence—recognized both nationally and internationally—of the research teams at four research institutes: the Max Mousseron Institute of Biomolecules; the Charles Gerhardt Institute in Montpellier; the European Institute of Membranes; and the Marcoule Institute of Separative Chemistry.

 A joint master's program

-The courses
+The Courses

 Biomolecular Chemistry